Ashwagandha Dosage: How Much Is Safe And Effective?

 Ashwagandha Recommended Dosage

-In Ayurvedic medicine, Ashwagandha occupies pride of place as a rasayana herb – a herb that improves overall vitality, longevity and offers holistic physical and mental health benefits.
+In Ayurvedic medicine, ashwagandha occupies pride of place as a rasayana herb – a herb that improves overall vitality and longevity and offers holistic physical and mental health benefits.
 It is commonly prescribed as a tonic for daily use, especially for those suffering or recovering from illness.

-The most common traditional way of consuming Ashwagandha is to boil Ashwagandha powder or churna in water to make a mild decoction or mix it with milk, buttermilk, ghee or honey.
+The most common traditional way of consuming ashwagandha is to boil ashwagandha powder or churna in water to make a mild decoction or to mix it with milk, buttermilk, ghee, or honey.

 Ashwagandha Tea Recipe

-- Take 2 tsp of dried Ashwagandha root
+- Take 2 tsps dried ashwagandha root powder

 - Immerse it in approximately 3½ cups boiling water